FLORIDA SKIN DIVER

 Zeagle Systems announces:

 The “Ascent” Buoyancy Control Belt!
-Ascent BC Belt - Dive Training Magazine

 Finally a BC for a freediver!
-Patent Pending BC Belt for Freedivers - DeeperBlue.net
+Patent Pending

 WARNING!
 This super streamlined BC Belt and Tank Pack are for advanced divers only!
 They require advanced buoyancy skills and therefore should not be used by novice or intermediate divers.
-Training should be obtained prior to use.
+Instruction should be obtained prior to use.

 WARNING!
 Tropical and temperate climates are the best environments for use.
 Thick wetsuits and dry suits needed for cold water diving require more ballast than can adequately be compensated with this BC.